Stewart Ruch: Allegations of abuse mishandling

 In July 2021, Ruch went on leave after making what he called “regrettable errors” in handling cases of sexual abuse in the diocese.
 The leave of absence followed disclosures that Mark Rivera, lay catechist at Christ Our Light Anglican Church in Big Rock, Illinois, had been arrested in 2019 and charged with felony sexual assault and predatory abuse of a victim under 13 years of age.
 Since 2019, over a dozen survivors have come forward with accounts of abuse by Rivera.
 Their allegations included rape, assault, child sexual abuse, indecent exposure, and grooming.
 Rivera was sentenced to 15 years in jail on March 6, 2023, and another 6 years was added to his sentence on April 12, 2023.

 In June 2021, a former congregant of Christ Our Light, Joanna Rudenborg, alleged on Twitter that she had been raped twice by ACNA catechist Mark Rivera and that Ruch, along with other Diocesan leaders, had mishandled the allegations years prior.
 In response to her allegations, ACNAtoo was formed as an anti-abuse advocacy group.
-ACNAtoo Later that month, Bishop Ruch first informed the Diocese of Upper Midwest congregations about the allegations against Rivera, nearly two years since learning of the first assault claims.
+Later that month, Bishop Ruch first informed the Diocese of Upper Midwest congregations about the allegations against Rivera, nearly two years since learning of the first assault claims.
 Rivera had previously held multiple volunteer roles at Church of the Resurrection, where Ruch served as rector and then as bishop.